TDKorn/insta-tweet/README.rst

     Starting InstaTweet for Profile: myProfile
     Checking posts from @the.dailykitten
+    ...
+    Checking posts from #thedailykitten
+    ...

-    Finished insta-tweeting for @the.dailykitten
+    Finished insta-tweeting for #thedailykitten
-    All users have been insta-tweeted
+    All pages have been insta-tweeted

 ...